qtc-de/beanshooter/docs/jolokia.md

 > **Q:** What *beanshooter* operations are supported for *Jolokia* endpoints?

 **A**: All operations that do not require the creation or removal of *MBeans* or the transport of complex *Java* types.
-In essence, this means that the `deploy`, `undeploy` and `serial` actions are not supported.
+In essence, this means that the `deploy`, `undeploy`, `model`, `standard` and `serial` actions are not supported.
 All other operations are supported, as long as the only utilize *OpenTypes*, but this should be the case for most actions.

 > **Q:** Can I use the *TonkaBean* via *Jolokia*?